BeatAroundTheBuscher/BeatAroundTheBuscher.github.io/Jagged_Alliance_2/FAQ.md

 ```

 I am not sure if Kingpin's men count as ENEMY or as CIVILIANS so alter the settings if needed.

+---

+Q: My people move so slow, why is that?

+A: You may have a backpack equipped with gives an AP cost malues on moving/disallows climbing up to roofs.
 ...